-LOOKatOKC pop music columnist Matt Carney joins host Ryan LaCroix every week to discuss music news and new music releases during All Things Considered on KOSU.
-This week, we're also joined by Nathan Poppe, the entertainment editor for The Oklahoman.
+Welcome to Sample Size, where KOSU's Ryan LaCroix and LOOKatOKC pop music columnist Matt Carney team up each week to discuss music news and new music releases.
+This week, we're also joined by The Oklahoman's entertainment editor Nathan Poppe.